Chair yoga safely improves senior health

 Instructor Sherry wraps up the class.

-Next Step A wonderful chair yoga routine your older adult will love (33 minutes)
+Next Step Try this wonderful chair yoga routine that your older adult will love (33 minutes)

-- 3 Easy Balance Exercises to Prevent Falls [Video]
+- 3 Easy Balance Exercises Prevent Falls in Seniors

 By DailyCaring Editorial Team